Mexico is home to many diverse ecosystems. Therefore, it is not unexpected that the nation is home to various snake species.

 20. Mexican Bull Snake

-This is the last on our list of types of snakes in Mexico.
+This is the last type of snake on our list of Mexican species.
 Mexican bull snakes hunt on the ground in woods, grasslands, and shrubland.

 They frequently visit suburban yards, metropolitan regions, and even agricultural complexes.